 What is SOAP?

+The following article provides an outline for What is SOAP?
 It defines a standard set of rules specification for XML-based data transfer.
 It is a web service for communicating between client and server in the common language XML.
 It allows us to write our own Application programming interface (API).
 It makes it possible to deliver our data from one application to another application.
 An API receives requests from a client to a server; it sends back responses through internet protocols such as HTTP, SMTP, and others from a server to the client.
 It is a standardized protocol that sends messages using other protocols such as HTTP and SMTP.

 The SOAP specifications are official web standards, maintained and developed by the World Wide Web Consortium (W3C).
 It is an official protocol; it comes with strict rules and advanced security features such as built-in ACID compliance and authorization.
 Higher complexity, it requires more bandwidth and resources, which can lead to slower page load times.
 The web services that complies with the SOAP web services specifications is a SOAP web service.
 SOAP stands for – Simple Object Access Protocol – is probably the better known of the two models.